Yvesvc/Django/README.md

 Following, if the user is interested in a certain product, he or she simply clicks on the link and is automatically taken to the product page of the website from where the product is coming from.

-In the Home and About directories, I included the Python, CSS, and HTML files this site was based on.
+In the Home and About directories, I included the Python, CSS, and HTML files.
 General files related to the Django framework, such as Settings.py, are not included.